peetceenatoo/my-thesis/README.md

 The goal is to compete with the best **distribution over price pairs** that remains budget balanced **in expectation** while maximizing expected gain from trade.
 This stronger benchmark captures the additional flexibility enabled by global budget balance and motivates the algorithmic design of the project.

-At each round, a platform intermediates between a seller and a buyer with unknown private valuations.
-The learner posts prices and aims to maximize cumulative gain from trade (GFT) while ensuring global budget balance (GBB).

 ## Problem Setting

 We consider a repeated interaction over a horizon $T$.